Hidanio/Schemagator/README.md

-This plugin can solve the problem with JSON-schemas: Jetbrains IDE can not work with windows-1251 encodings and converting files to UTF-8 does not guarantee that it will work correct in a lot of cases (Jetbrains used old java converter)
+This plugin can solve the problem with JSON-schemas: Jetbrains IDE can not work with windows-1251 encodings and converting files to UTF-8 does not guarantee that it will work correct in a lot of cases (Jetbrains used old java converter(Jackson))

 How to install?
 1. Download archive from release